xerolinux/xero_xfce_iso/README.md

 ## How to get ISO

 > This here, is a Spin, not to be confused with the KDE flagship.
 A Spin is a side-project not main one.
-Building it yourselves, is currently the *only* way to get it following the guide below. that way you always have the latest version available as of build time.
+Building it yourselves, is currently the *only* way to get it following the guide below, that way you always have the latest version available as of build time.
 However, we still need your help & support to keep project alive, so if you can please, show the project some love, scroll down for more info on how you can help.

 <p align="center">
     <img width="100%" src="https://i.imgur.com/86Q3kVf.jpg" alt="logo">